brysonsy/brysonsy.github.io/projects/hacchui.md

 ## Final Sprint

 During the <a href="https://hacc-hui.github.io/docs/requirements/milestone3">third milestone</a> it was decided that we would all work on the master repository of HACC-Hui as one group.
 During the final sprint I worked on minor user interface changes like simplifying the navbar labels which involved changing the navbar labels to be shorter due to issues that the longer navbar labels caused on the mobile version of the site, as well as updating the create team widget to fit the color theme of the site which was as simple as changing the color of the team creation form.
+I also worked on another issue with a fellow student to create an admin page for viewing teams.
+This would be a page where admins of HACC-Hui could see if a team was compliant, which was true if all team members had signed the agreement for HACC.

 <img class="ui image" src="../images/finalsprint.png">